-Each year of training is divided into two surgical terms.
+The training year is divided into two surgical terms.
 Trainees advance from general surgical assisting to undertaking more advanced plastic surgical procedures.
 Trainees always work under supervision.

-Trainees may be required to participate in training rotations in all four training units which are located at Middlemore, Waikato, Hutt and Christchurch hospitals.
-Hospital placements are determined by the New Zealand Subcommittee of the Board of Plastic and Reconstructive Surgery.
+Trainees may be required to participate in training at all four training units which are located at Middlemore, Waikato, Hutt and Christchurch hospitals.
+Hospital placements are determined by the New Zealand Board of Plastic and Reconstructive Surgery.

 Australasian Registrars Conference